stclib/STC/README.md

 Performance
 -----------
-The chart uses average times from results of three compilers: Win-Clang++ v11, Mingw64 g++ 9.20, VC19.
-CPU: Ryzen 7 2700X CPU @4Ghz.
-The black bars indicates performance variation between various platforms/compilers.

 ![Benchmark](benchmarks/pics/benchmark.png)

-This shows that the STC containers performs either equal or better than the c++ std counterparts.
+STC containers performs either equal or better than the c++ std counterparts. **cmap** *insert* is almost 4x times faster than
-**cmap** with default hash key is almost 3 times faster than *std::unordered_map* in this test, on insert and erase, and has orders of magnitude faster iteration and destruction!
-Additionally, **csmap** is noticable faster on lookup than *std::map*'s typical red-black tree implementation. *csmap* uses an AA-tree (Arne Andersson, 1993), which tends to create a flatter structure (more balanced) than red-black trees.
-Be aware of though, both *csmap* and *std::map* and are much slower than the unordered map implementations (`n` is half in the benchmarks).
+*std::unordered_map* in this benchmark and 2x times faster than *erase*!
+It is an order of magnitude faster on iteration and destruction.
+**csmap** has noticable faster lookup than *std::map*'s typical red-black tree implementation.
+It uses an AA-tree (Arne Andersson, 1993), which tends to create a flatter structure (more balanced) than red-black trees.

 Notes:
+- The barchart uses average times from results of three compilers: Win-Clang++ v11, Mingw64 g++ 9.20, VC19.
+CPU: Ryzen 7 2700X CPU @4Ghz.
+- Container with value types uint64_t, and pairs of (uint64_t, uint64_t) for the maps.
+- Black bars indicates performance variation between various platforms/compilers.
-- Iteration/summing is repeated 4 times.
+- Iteration is repeated 4 times.
-- Find is not executed for *forward list*, *deque*, and *vector* because they have no native find.
+- *find* is not executed for *forward list*, *deque*, and *vector* because they have no native find.
-- **deque** - *insert*: 1/3 push_front(), 1/3 push_back()+push_front(), 1/3 push_back().
+- **deque** - *insert*: n/3 push_front(), n/3 push_back()+push_front(), n/3 push_back().
-- **map and unordered map** - *insert*: 1/2 random numbers, 1/2 sequential numbers. *erase*: 1/2 keys are in the map, 1/2 keys are random.
+- **map and unordered map** - *insert*: n/2 random numbers, n/2 sequential numbers. *erase*: n/2 keys are in the map, n/2 keys are random.

 Highlights
 ----------